-Section Description Source Indicates the number of products in the company's product portfolio.
+Section Description Source Portfolio as selected for analysis by the Index ortfolio as selected or analysis by the idex Indicates the number of products in the company's product portfolio.
 It also contains details on the product types (medicine, vaccine, diagnostic etc.), as well as the patent status and number of products included in the WHO Model List of Essential Medicines (2023) and/or WHO model list of essential in vitro diagnostic (2023).
 The main disease types which products in the portfolio target are also listed.
 (Please note this is not an exhaustive list.)
-Data sources for the product portfolio are products submitted by the company for scoring and analysis in the Index, as well as any registered products identified from the FDA, EMEA, PMDA, and the company's website.
 Pipeline projects per disease category (graph) Company's pipeline projects broken down by Index disease categories.
-Company pipeline data submission Breakdown of pipeline projects (graph) Products per disease category (graph) Total number of the company's products within the scope of the Index, broken down by type of products: medicines (on- and off- patent), vaccines, diagnostics, contraceptives and other (which includes vector control products and platform technologies).
+Company pipeline data submission Breakdown of pipeline projects (graph) own of pipeline Breakdown of active pipeline projects per phase of development. s (graph) Products per disease category (graph) Total number of products in the company's portfolio within the disease scope of the Index, broken down by Index disease categories.
+The disease category 'Multiple categories' includes medicines that are indicated for multiple diseases within the Index scope and that cover mul- tiple disease categories (e.g. broad-spectrum antibiotics).
+Contraceptive methods and devices are included under maternal and neonatal health conditions.
+Breakdown of prod- ucts (graph) Total number of the company's products within the scope of the Index, broken down by type of products: medicines (on- and off- patent), vaccines, diagnostics, contraceptives and other (which includes vector control products and platform technologies).
 In addition, the figure indicates number of products included in the WHO Model List of Essential Medicines (2023) and/or WHO model list of essential in vitro diagnostic (2023).
-Products submitted by the company for scoring and analysis in the Index, as well as any registered products identified from the FDA, EMEA, PMDA, and the company's website Pages 3 & 4 Report card statements This section contains the indicator performance statements for each Technical Area: Governance of Access Research & Development Product Delivery Index analyses
+Products submitted by the company for scoring and anal- ysis in the Index, as well as any registered products identified from the FDA, EMEA, PMDA, and the company's website Pages 3 & 4 Report card statements Index analyses